Blogs

-By now, most of us have seen these images.
+By now, most of us have seen shocking images of art vandalism.

 A pair or small group of environmental activists stage a protest in front of a high-profile painting, artifact, or historic monument.
 Some splash it with paint, soup, or cake.
 Many glue their hands to the front of the artwork directly or to the protective glass; others to the picture frame or adjacent wall.
 Then, the activists proclaim their message or demands such as ending the use of fossil fuels.